Chains of saturated models in AECs: On superstability in AECs

-Note that some easy implications between these definitions are already known (see for example \cite[Corollary 2.3.12]{drueckthesis}).
+Note that some easy implications between these definitions are already known (see for example \cite[2.3.12]{drueckthesis}).
 We now show that assuming amalgamation and tameness, if $K$ is superstable, then all five of these conditions hold.
-This gives an eventual version of \cite[Conjecture 4.2.5]{drueckthesis}, which was initially claimed in \cite{gvv-v3}.
-It also shows how to build a good frame without relying on categoricity (as opposed to all previous constructions, see \cite[Theorem II.3.7]{shelahaecbook}, \cite[Theorem 7.3]{ss-tame-v2}, or \cite[Theorem 10.16]{indep-aec-v4}).
+This gives an eventual version of \cite[Conjecture 4.2.5]{drueckthesis}.
+It also shows how to build a good frame without relying on categoricity (as opposed to all previous constructions, see \cite[II.3.7]{shelahaecbook}, \cite[7.3]{ss-tame-jsl}, or \cite[10.16]{indep-aec-apal}).